The Ashes: Clarke aims to take advantage of SCG pitch

-Australia skipper is hoping his rampant fast bowlers can take advantage of a green-topped pitch at the Sydney Cricket Ground
+Australia skipper Michael Clarke is hoping his rampant fast bowlers can take advantage of a green-topped pitch at the Sydney Cricket Ground as his side target a 5-0 Ashes whitewash

 The home team have four huge Test wins under their belts already and victory in the final match of the series starting on Friday would complete the misery for the beleaguered tourists.